dan415/linkedinassistant/docs/README.md

            }
        ```

-- ### Configure service configuration files:

-Some configuration files require you to define some directories where the program will store files related to the publication creation process.
-You need to define the following directories:

-- `publications_directory`: The directory where the publications are stored.
-You need to define this directory in the `information` config file.
-- `publications_pending_approval_directory`: The directory where the publications pending approval are stored.
-You need to define this directory in the `information` config file.
-- `base_path`: This needs to be set to the same path as the `publications_pending_approval_directory` in the `suggestions` config file.
-This is where the suggestion pool will get loaded from.
-- `input_directory`: This directory is where the Manual pdf search engine will look for pdfs to add extract information from.
-You need to define this directory in the `information/sources/manual_pdfs` config file.
-- `output_directory`: This directory is where the Manual pdf search engine will store the pdfs that it processes.
-You need to define this directory in the `information/sources/manual_pdfs` config file.

-Note: These directories need to be absolute paths

 - ### Install C++ Build Tools from Visual Studio

 Torch requires C++ Build Tools from Visual Studio to be installed.